D33Ja1/D33Ja1/README.md

 </div>

 - 👋 Hi, I’m Deepak Jain aka DJ or DeeJai
-- 🌱 I’m currently exploring various domains and branches a software engineers work on.
+- 🌱 I’m currently exploring various domains and branches  software engineers can work on.

 - 📫 How to reach me ...